-In this interview, Sarah, who fights against MS, tells us what is like to be together on Carenity.
+In this interview, Sarah, who is fighting against MS, tells us what it is like to be together on Carenity.
 Sarah is 28 years old and has been a Carenity member on the French platform since 2015.
 She explains how thanks to this site she has found support, optimism and self-confidence.

 Hello, my name is Sarah and I am 28 years old.
 I am currently single and I don’t have kids.
 I work in logistics.

 My condition was detected at the end of 2012.
 I started to lose sensibility in my toes and progressively it went all the way up to my hips.
 They made me a bunch of studies and then they gave me the diagnosis.